 The migrant trajectories of MOA’s historic opera collection remind us of the many localities, communities, and cultural practices that are woven together in the opera’s vast body of knowledge.
 Their stories illuminate the truly global nature of the opera’s diasporic heritage and its contemporary life as an evolving art form that continues to thrive around the world.

-Divine Threads is available for purchase in the MOA Shop in person or online.
+Divine Threads is available for purchase through the MOA Shop.